 The most important decision to make when choosing a folding bike is which wheel size to go with.
+The wheel size plays a major role in the folded size of the bike.
+Smaller wheels allow for a smaller fold.
+That said, there are some compromises to choosing a smaller wheel.
 This guide outlines the pros and cons of 16 inch Vs 20 inch wheels to help you decide which is the best folding bike wheel size for your use and style of riding.
 I’ll also outline other existing folding bike wheel sizes including 18 inch, 24 inch, 26 inch, 650b, and 700c.

 20 Inch Folding Bicycle Wheels

-I’ll start off with the most common size.
-One important thing to know about 20 inch bike wheels is the fact that they aren’t all the same.
+20″ is the more common folding bike wheel size.
+One important thing to know about 20 inch bike wheels is that they aren’t all the same.
 20 inch actually refers to two slightly different wheel sizes.
 This is important to remember because tires are not cross-compatible.
 The sizes are:

 - 406 mm wheels- These are the most common 20 inch bike wheels.
-They are used on kids bikes, BMX bikes, and most 20” folding bikes.
+They are used on kids’ bikes, BMX bikes, many recumbent bikes, and most 20” folding bikes.
+You’ll have a wide range of tire and rim options for this wheel size.
+406 tires tend to be wide.

 - 451 mm wheels- These are pretty uncommon.
 They are used on racing BMX bikes and some folding bikes.
-451 wheels are slightly larger in diameter than 406 wheels.
-They are generally used with more narrow tires for more road-oriented bikes.
+451 wheels are 45mm larger in diameter than 406 wheels.
+They are generally paired with narrow tires for road-oriented folding bikes.
+The main drawback to this wheel size is that there are very few tire and rim options available.

 20 Inch Folding Bike Pros

-- Easier to find replacement parts- Because 20 inch bike wheels are so common on kids bikes and BMX bikes, parts are pretty easy to find almost anywhere in the world.
-This is particularly important if you plan to tour with your folding bike.
-You’ll have more luck finding a new rim, tire, or tubes wherever you’re touring.
-Having said this, they aren’t the most common size.
-In some regions, parts will be difficult to source.
-26 inch wheels are much more common.
+- Easier to find replacement parts- Because 20 inch wheels are so common on kids bikes and BMX bikes, parts are easy to find almost anywhere in the world.
+This is important if you plan to tour with your folding bike in a remote region or developing country.
+You’ll have more luck finding a new rim, tire, or tube wherever you’re touring.
+Having said this, 20″ isn’t the most common size.
+In some regions, replacement parts will be difficult to source.
+You may need to carry a spare tire on occasion.
+26 inch wheels are the most common size around the world.

-- More stable- Folding bikes are known for being twitchy due to the small wheel diameter.
-The steering is more sensitive than larger wheeled bikes.
+- More stable- Folding bikes are known for being a bit twitchy due to the small wheel diameter.
+The steering is more sensitive than larger wheeled full-sized bikes.
 When compared to the smaller 16 inch wheels, 20 inch wheels feel much more stable.
-The ride quality is generally better as well.
+This may be because the more massive wheels have more rotational inertia so they don’t turn quite as quickly.
+That said, you really only notice the twitchiness when you start riding a small wheeled bike.
+You quickly get used to the faster steering after riding a few miles and it just feels normal.

-- More bike options- Because 20 inch wheels are the standard for folding bikes, you have a lot of bikes to choose from.
-You can find folding bikes with disc brakes, drop bars, internal gear hubs, or basically any specifications you want.
-You can pick up a basic 20 inch folding bike for just a couple hundred bucks or you can spend thousands on a higher-end option.
-There are dozens of bikes to choose from in this category.
+- There are more 20″ folding bike options- 20 inch wheels are standard for folding bikes.
+This means you have a lot of bikes to choose from.
+You can find 20 inch folding bikes with disc brakes, drop bars, internal gear hubs, belt drive, suspension, or basically any specifications you want.
+You can pick up a basic 20 inch folding bike for just a couple hundred bucks or you can spend thousands on a higher-end custom-made option.
+You can even buy a frameset and choose your own components.
+There are dozens of bikes to choose from with 20″ wheels.
+16 inch folding bikes are much less common.

-- Less maintenance and repair- Generally, larger wheels last longer.
-20 inch wheels just don’t have to rotate as many times as 16 inch wheels to cover the same amount of ground.
-They also don’t heat up as fast while breaking.
-This means you won’t have to replace rims, tires, or brake pads as often.
+- Less maintenance and repair- 20 inch wheels don’t have to rotate as many times as 16 inch wheels to cover the same amount of ground.
+The larger rims also don’t heat up as fast while braking because they have more surface area.
+For these reasons, rims, tires, and brake pads last a bit longer.

 - More tire options- Because 20 inch bikes are so common, plenty of manufacturers make 20 inch tires.
 You can find everything from slick road tires to knobby mountain bike tires in 20 inch versions.
-Touring tires are also available.
+Long-lasting puncture-resistant touring tires are also available.
+This point is only true for 20″ bikes with 406mm wheels.
+451mm wheel tire options are far more limited.

-- Uses standard bicycle parts- For the most part, 20 inch folding bikes use off the shelf parts.
+- 20″ folding bikes use more standard bicycle parts– For the most part, 20 inch folding bikes use off-the-shelf components.
 Nothing is proprietary except for the frame and hinges.
-Sometimes the rear derailleur is shorter but it’s still pretty standard.
+Some folding bikes use a short rear derailleur but these are still pretty standard.
 This makes parts easier and cheaper to replace when they break.
-Most 16 inch folding bikes use some proprietary parts.
+16 inch folding bikes, on the other hand, tend to use some proprietary parts.

 - Cheaper- If you’re on a tight budget, 20 inch folding bikes are the cheapest option.
-You can buy a new base model for just a few hundred bucks.
+You can buy a new base model for just a couple hundred bucks.
 You can find older used models for even less.
+Replacement parts tend to be cheaper as well because they are more common.
+You’ll also save a bit of money on maintenance because tires, rims, and brake pads last a bit longer.

-- Allowed on some public transport- Many cities allow folding bikes on their metro and bus system.
+- Allowed on some public transport- Many cities allow folding bikes on their metro and bus systems.
 Generally, 20 inch folding bikes are the largest size allowed on.

-Greater luggage storing capacity- Most 20 inch folding bikes are compatible with standard racks and panniers.
-This means you don’t need to buy new bags to tour or carry your gear.
+- Greater luggage storing capacity- Most 20 inch folding bikes are compatible with standard off-the-shelf racks and panniers.
+This means you don’t need to buy new luggage to tour or carry your gear around.

 - Looks better- A big guy riding a folding bike looks a bit like a clown.
 20 inch wheels look slightly more reasonable than 16 inch.
 Of course, not everyone cares about looks but it is something to consider.